-An additional impairment of RM103,400 (2014: RM3.449 million) is made in respect of the above development land during the year.
+An additional impairment of Nil (2015: RM103,400) is made in respect of the above development land during the year.
 At the end of the reporting period, management carried out a review of the recoverable amount of this asset.
 The carrying amount of the asset recorded at the end of the reporting period does not exceed the recoverable amount.
 The recoverable amount was based on the value in use method, determined by discounting the future cash flow projections from the asset.
-The pre-tax discount rate used was 8.3 percent.
+The pre-tax discount rate used was 9.4% (2015: 8.3%).